benknoble/benknoble.github.io/_posts/2026-08-16-theory-building.md

 fine with me.
 I think you'll find it hard to argue that Git is poorly suited for transmitting theory about the kernel since it's used so successfully to contribute to and explore the kernel's source.

+While I'm here, I should also point you to [Computer Science Off Course Epsiode 1](https://www.felienne.nl/csoc-s01-e01/), which covers the same paper in interesting ways.
+This includes that generating code with LLMs leaves us without a theory of the code, so we are left unable to justify decisions or reason about modifications.
+Programming is not just the generation of code.